ArthurConmy/British-Informatics-Solutions/README.md

 # British-Informatics-Solutions
-Solutions and test data for the British Informatics Olympiad, particularly the second round.
+Solutions ~~and test data ... ?~~ for the British Informatics Olympiad, particularly the second round.